-What I mean by that is, let’s say you signed a three-year contract, you would say, alright, for every year that I complete for you, one-third of the cost of tail insurance will be covered by you.
-So, after three years, when I’ve completed the initial term, if I leave any period of time after that, you’re going to be responsible to pay for tail insurance.
+What I mean by that is, let’s say you signed a three-year contract, you would say, alright, for every year that I complete for you, one-third of the cost of tail malpractice coverage will be covered by you.
+So, after three years, when I’ve completed the initial term, if I leave any period of time after that, you’re going to be responsible for paying for tail insurance.
 You could also have your new employer pay for your tail insurance.
 That’s called nose coverage.
-And then the last way of not having to pay for it would be if you stay with the same insurance company with your new position, they’ll generally just roll over your old policy into a new one.
-In that way, you don’t have to pay for tail insurance.
+And then the last way of not having to pay for it would be if you stay with the same insurance company with your new position.
+They’ll generally just roll over your old policy into a new one.
+In that way, you don’t have to pay for tail coverage.
 So, that’s a little primer on how tail insurance is calculated.

 What is Claims-Made Malpractice Insurance?